Margaret Stanley-Wrench: Life

-Stanley-Wrench was the daughter of William Stanley-Wrench (1879-1951) and his wife, the novelist and cookery writer Mollie Stanley-Wrench (Violet Louisa Stanley-Wrench, née Gibbs; 1880-1966), who also wrote as "Mrs Stanley Wrench".
-She attended Channing School in Highgate.
+Stanley-Wrench was the daughter of William Stanley-Wrench (1879-1951) and his wife, Mollie (Violet Louisa Stanley-Wrench, née Gibbs; 1880-1966).
+Her mother was a novelist, cookery writer and journalist who used the byline "Mrs Stanley Wrench".
+Margaret attended Channing School in Highgate.
 As an undergraduate at Somerville College, Oxford, she was the winner of the Newdigate Prize in 1937, becoming only the fifth female winner.
-Her poems had already appeared in Oxford Poetry and would later appear in Time and Tide and in Augury: an Oxford Miscellany (1940).
+Her poems had already appeared in Oxford Poetry and would appear in Time and Tide magazine and in Augury: an Oxford Miscellany (1940).
 Her first poetry collection was published in 1938.

 At Oxford, Stanley-Wrench met the poet Keith Douglas, who became a friend.
 She continued to write poetry, but after the war became better known as a children's writer.
 Her work was included in New Poems 1965, edited by Clifford Dyment.

 A collection of Stanley-Wrench's papers, including manuscripts and correspondence, is held by the Lockwood Library of the University at Buffalo.